How do I apply and get approved?

 I'd love to be a Shift Military Fellow, but I don't know anything about tech.
 Can I still be a good fit for this program?

 Yes.
 There are lots of roles in the tech industry that don't involve programming.
-If you're a good fit for this program, then you were a force multiplier in the military.
+If were a force multiplier in the military, then you are a good fit for the program.
 The same skills that made you successful while in service will make you a valuable asset in the tech industry.
 You just need to be willing to learn once you hit the ground--the same way you did every time you moved to a new unit in the military.

 How do I convince my battalion/squadron commander to let me do this?

 All we can say here is that DoD has released a directive supporting the SkillBridge initiative, and so have each of the services.
 The Shift companies meet or exceed all of the requirements that the regulations specify.
-Recently transitioned vets built the Shift fellowship program to be the opportunity we wished we’d had when we transitioned from active duty, so we’re confident it will provide tactical skills and industry context that will ease the challenge of your transition to a new career.
+Recently transitioned vets built the Shift fellowship program to be the opportunity we wished we’d had when we transitioned from active duty, so we’re confident it will provide the experience and industry context to ease the challenge of your transition to a new career.

 Do I get paid for the fellowship?
 What about benefits and BAH?